JuliaGeometry/DelaunayTriangulation.jl/docs/src/data_structures/adjacent.md

 end
 ```

-We use a `DefaultDict` from DataStructures.jl for storing these relationships.
-We need to use a `DefaultDict` rather than a `Dict` so that we more efficiently check if an edge exists, simply seeing if `get_adjacent(adj, u, v)` returns a `DefaultAdjacentValue` (see the `edge_exists` function).
 We list the complete docstring for `Adjacent` below, along with individual docstrings for methods for working with `Adjacent`.

 ```@docs
 Adjacent